Crysis73/betterflye-mobile/Documentation/User.md

 ## View your QR Code

-After logging in to the application, the only screen that you can interact with displays a QR Code that contains your unique profile url!
-If you have someone scan it, they will be directed to your profile on the Betterflye website.
+Directly after logging in to the application, you will be directed to your QR code page.
+This QR code containers your unique profile url, which will direct someone to your profile page on the Betterflye website if they scan your QR code.
+If you navigate away from this page, you can get back to it by pressing the "Your QR Code" button on the bottom navigation bar.

+## Scan a QR Code

+After pressing the "Scan a QR Code" button on the bottom navigation bar, you are directed to a page where you can scan a QR code.
+By pressing the "Scan" button, your camera is opened and you have to position your camera so that the QR code is within the square on your screen.
+Hold the camera in this position until the scan is finished, when you will be directed back to the Scan page, where the result will be displayed in a pop-up bar.

+## View Betterflye Initiatives

+After pressing the "List of Initiatives" button on the bottom navigation bar, you are directed to a page where you see a list of initiatives from the Betterflye platform.
+You can click on any initiative from the list to see expanded details of that particular initiative.

-## Logout of your Acount
+## Logout of your Account

-While on your QR Code page, there is a Logout button which logs you out of your account and sends you back to the start page.
+From any page on the bottom navigation bar, you can press the drawer button located in the top left of the screen, which opens the drawer containing the "Logout" button.
+By pressing the logout button, you will be logged out of your account and returned to the start page.